-In the end, Sai was pleased with the FileMaker Go iPad kiosk app.
+In the end, Sai was pleased with the FileMaker Go iPad inventory management app.
 For starters, the custom FileMaker Pro application is easy for employees to use.
 Second, it meets the needs of administrators by providing detailed, up-to-date scrub tracking and usage reports that transform the data into valuable and actionable information.

 Solution Yields Unending Possibilities

-Once the scrubTrax system was up and running, Osborn thought of other uses for the custom FileMaker Pro tracking platform.
+Once the scrubTrax scrubs management system was up and running, Osborn thought of other uses for the custom FileMaker Pro tracking platform.
 Sai continues to work with eXcelisys to develop spin-off applications based on the same concept.
 “We realize there are all different flavors of customers,” Osborn said, noting FileMaker Pro’s agility allows for custom tweaks to the platform to fit different health-setting needs.
 “We’re developing a whole portfolio of solutions around scrubTrax.”